Affinoids in the Lubin-Tate perfectoid space and special cases of the local Langlands correspondence: Preliminaries on Lubin-Tate perfectoid space

-We summarize the relevant materials on the Lubin-Tate spaces, the Lubin-Tate perfectoid space and its formal model.
+We summarize the relevant materials on the Lubin-Tate spaces, the Lubin-Tate perfectoid space and a formal model.
 Our basic references are \cite{WeSemi}, \cite{BWMax} and \cite{ITepitame}.
 In many parts, we closely follow their expositions.